madmurphy/libconfini/MANUAL.md

 (for instance, `Ā` will not be rendered as `ā`, but will be rather rendered verbatim). _In general it is a good practice to use UTF-8 within values, but to use ASCII only within key and section names, at least in case insensitive INI files_ (see below).
-As for values instead, their case is always preserved.
+As for the dispatched values instead, their case is always preserved.

 Normally `#INI_GLOBAL_LOWERCASE_MODE` does not need to be set to `true`, since string comparisons made by libconfini are always either case-sensitive or